* Before the Internet

 * * * * *

-* — What is it about old talk show hosts?
+What is it about old talk show hosts?
 Jack Paar had a nervous breakdown.
 Steve Allen became insufferable.
 David Letterman, the person, is a topic I could write volumes about:

 Soon after Jay Leno got the Tonight Show, Dave’s willingness to push into new comedy places and to push limits subsided.
-Over at CBS he still showed plenty of comedy chops initially.
+Over at CBS he still showed plenty of chops initially.
 But over time, the material plateaued.

-He was very fortunate to sidestep a major scandal.
+He was fortunate in 2009 to sidestep a major scandal.
 (In fact you could argue he was the final entertainer embroiled in a fiasco to escape the wrath of the ‘MeToo’ era which began then.)
 In the late going (2010s) Dave became a partisan hack, as his interviews and monologues revealed.
 Perhaps this was as an effort to siphon audience [and relevance] from Jon Stewart, The Daily Show’s fake-newsman.

-It was a hell of a run, though.
-More than a quarter century after its peak, the “Late Night with David Letterman” episodes on YouTube are worth checking out.
+It remains a hell of a run.
+More than a quarter century after its peak, the Late Night with David Letterman episodes on YouTube are worth your time.
+Letterman’s creation stands as groundbreaking material in comedy TV.
+And it was appointment viewing for TwentySomething me.

 1 Comment